skijit/notes/programming/maxmsp/jitter/video-graphics-tutorials.md

     - outputs video when connected to a toggle - doesn't seem to require a metro
         - there are lots of attributes, like: FPS which handles autorendering
     - can take a `playlist` or a `jit.movie` as input
+    - second outlet emits a bang whenever a frame is rendered
     - first argument is the *world* (e.g. `jit.world myworld`) or *context* which is a useful handle for later operations
         - be careful not to reuse/change names of the contexts (they have to be global and if you change it, you might have to re-opn your patch)
 - `jit.movie` available for lower level playback